Kimkyoungrul/eTrice-with-Scenario-Based-Multi-core-Multi-tasking/README.md

 3. Complete code modify
 4. Run "run_Template_Lnux.launch" (eTrice make "eclipse-workspace/org.eclipse.etrice.template.c/LinuxPosix/org.eclipse.etrice.template.c.exe")
 5. Run the exe file("eclipse-workspace/org.eclipse.etrice.template.c/LinuxPosix/org.eclipse.etrice.template.c.exe") in root mode. because the pthread library is available in root mode.
-6.If you want to make sure it's working properly, check the Time-tracing text file that is created when you run it.
-If time tracking information is written in a text file, it is working properly.
+6. If you want to make sure it's working properly, check the time-tracing text file that is created when you run it.
+If time tracing information is written in a text file, it is working properly.
 (Time tracing text file path : eclipse-workspace/org.eclipse.etrice.template.c/LinuxPosix)

 ***
 #### 2. Timetracing